Pneumonia – A common problem when cold weather arrives

 Sputum is either green or yellow-colored

-Tips to take care of our loved ones with pneumonia
+Tips to take care of our loved ones with Pneumonia

-Rest, rest and more rest
+Rest, rest, and more rest

 Fluids are a must

-Take note of their nutrition
+Please take note of their nutrition.

-Steps to prevent pneumonia
+Steps to prevent Pneumonia

-Getting immunization shots every year is a good way to prevent infections.
+Getting immunization shots every year is an excellent way to prevent infections.
 You need to ask your doctor about the best form of immunization.
-Medical experts advise seniors to get vaccinated against bacterial pneumococcal pneumonia.
-Your loved ones can get this vaccine once every 5 years.
-This is pretty effective at preventing pneumonia or decreasing the severity if infected.
+Medical experts advise seniors to get vaccinated against bacterial pneumococcal Pneumonia.
+Your loved ones can get this vaccine once every five years.
+This is pretty effective at preventing Pneumonia or decreasing the severity if infected.

 Practice good personal hygiene

-Learn about the symptoms of pneumonia in the elderly
+Learn about the symptoms of Pneumonia in the elderly